OuadiElfarouki/llama.cpp/README-sycl.md

 3. List devices information

-Similar to the native `sycl-ls`, available SYCL devices can be queried as follow :
+Similar to the native `sycl-ls`, available SYCL devices can be queried as follow:

 ```sh
 ./build/bin/ls-sycl-device
 ```
-A example of such log in a system with 1 *intel CPU* and 1 *intel GPU* can look like the following :
+A example of such log in a system with 1 *intel CPU* and 1 *intel GPU* can look like the following:
 ```
 found 4 SYCL devices:
   Device 0: Intel(R) Arc(TM) A770 Graphics,	compute capability 1.3,